nerdfiles/yuml/readme.md

 ## Goal

-My main goal with this repo is to enable a yuml2yed2kingly workflow such that textual forms can be crafted in YUML syntax and then used to generate yEd state diagrams to ported to Kingly, ultimately determining normative code matter in a Yeoman-ish like way (but, like, from text files, as a presumed normative format for generating code not weird ass templates).
+My main goal with this repo is to enable a yaml2yuml2yed2kingly (like, uh, presentation to docker with yuml embedded to yed to kingly to code) workflow such that textual forms can be crafted in YUML syntax and then used to generate yEd state diagrams to ported to Kingly, ultimately determining normative code matter in a Yeoman-ish like way (but, like, from text files, as a presumed normative format for generating code not weird ass templates).